 Investment may be in human capital with IT/Data Management expertise or in technology that enhances data capture and management, financial management, or other critical management needs.

-B. The Department Responsibilities: DBHDS shall provide $250,000.00 each year to support this effort.
+B. Intentionally Omitted

 C. Reporting Requirements: The CSB shall account for these funds in compliance with reporting requirements of the most recent version of the community services performance contract.